bcgov/cas-ciip-portal/docs/stack.md

 ### Authentication and Authorization

-Authentication is performed using the Red Hat SSO provider (Keycloak).
-We use the [`keycloak-connect`](https://github.com/keycloak/keycloak-nodejs-connect) package to manage authentication from our application server.
+Authentication is performed using the Red Hat SSO provider (Keycloak) through a client on a shared realm.
+We use the [`@bc-cas/sso-express`](https://www.npmjs.com/package/@bcgov-cas/sso-express) package to manage authentication from our application server.

 #### Session expiry